 - The employee retires on a pension.

-If contributions to the unemployment insurance fund were made for the benefit of the employee, employers are not required to pay severance for the duration that the employees participated in the unemployment insurance scheme in accordance with the laws on unemployment insurance.
+If contributions to the unemployment insurance fund were made for the benefit of the employee, employers are not required to pay severance for the duration that the employees participated in the unemployment insurance scheme, in accordance with the laws on unemployment insurance.

-- On regular days, at least equal to 150%;
+- On regular days: at least equal to 150%

-- On the weekly day off, at least equal to 200%;
+- On the weekly day off: at least equal to 200%

-- On public holidays and paid leave days, at least 300%.
+- On public holidays and paid leave days: at least 300%.

 Unemployment insurance, which takes the place of severance pay, is paid out to employees in quantities depending on the period for which they and their previous employers contributed.
 The monthly unemployment allowance is equal to 60% of the persons’ average salary of the last six months of employment.

-Upon reaching retirement, the worker is entitled to receive a repayment contribution in a lump sum, or if they contributed to the SIA for 20 years or more, a lifetime pension.
+Upon reaching retirement, the worker is entitled to receive a repayment contribution in a lump sum or, if they contributed to the SIA for 20 years or more, a lifetime pension.

 Taxable benefits include:

-- One-off allowance for relocation;
+- One-off allowances for relocation

-- Once per year home leave round trip airfare for expatriate employees;
+- Once per year home leave round trip airfare for expatriate employees

-- School fees up to high school in Vietnam for children of expatriates;
+- School fees up to high school in Vietnam (for children of expatriates)

 - Housing rent;

-- Payments for power, water, and associated services for employees (including housing rent) that amount to more than 15% of their total taxable income (where such payments are made directly by the employer);
+- Payments for power, water and associated services for employees (including housing rent) that amount to more than 15% of their total taxable income (where such payments are made directly by the employer)

-- Transportation (to and from work) allowances;
+- Transportation allowances (to and from work)

-- Premiums for life insurance;
+- Premiums for life insurance

-- Entertainment fees; and
+- Entertainment fees

-- Sports/athletics fees or membership fees to golf clubs, tennis courts and other exclusive clubs.
+- Sports/athletics fees or membership fees to golf clubs, tennis courts and other exclusive clubs

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Vietnam

 |Business Visa (DN)||Work Permit||Temporary Resident Card|